Parenting is hard.

 It’s best to follow the baby swing manufacturer’s instructions because they know the maximum baby swing weight limit of their design best.

-But don’t fully rely on the baby swing age limit too.
+But don’t fully rely on the baby swing age limits too.
 Use it only as a basis because all children develop differently.

-Some of your little ones might start developments and movements earlier than the prescribed age, or some naturally grow heavier than others.
+Some of your little ones might start developments and movements earlier than the prescribed age limits, or some naturally grow heavier than others.

 Then as your baby becomes a toddler, using the swing should be stopped altogether.
 They shouldn’t rely on them, as it will become a habit that affects their sleep quality and motor development.